-Adjusted EBITDA is not a measure of net income or cash flows as determined by U.S. generally accepted accounting principles ("GAAP").
+Adjusted EBITDA is not a measure of net income or cash flows as determined by GAAP.
 We define Adjusted EBITDA as net income plus income taxes, net interest expense, depreciation and amortization, impairment charges, net loss on disposition of assets, transaction expenses, rebranding expenses, one-time settlement expenses, severance expenses, and equipment standup expense, and less gain on bargain purchase.